Sheaves of Higher Categories on Generalised Spaces: The image of right Kan extension on sheaves of spaces

 We now classify those presheaves of $\infty$-groupoids on $\wC$ which are extensions of sheaves of $\infty$-groupoids on $(\scC,\tau)$.
-We achieve this by passing to $\infty$-categorical language (rather than working with model categorical presentations) and prove an enhancement of Theorem~\ref{st:QAd for H_oo^loc} to an equivalence of $\infty$-categories.
+We achieve this by passing to $\infty$-categorical language using quasi-categories (the model for $(\infty,1)$-categories used in~\cite{Lurie:HTT, Cisinski:Higher_Cats_and_Ho_Alg}), rather than working with model-categorical presentations, and prove an enhancement of Theorem~\ref{st:QAd for H_(oo,0)^loc} to an equivalence of quasi-categories of homotopy-coherent sheaves of $\infty$-groupoids.